ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/INavigationOptions.rst

 INavigationOptions
 ==================

-.. py:class:: INavigationOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.INavigationOptions

    object

    Interface used to access the navigation options for an Aviator procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: INavigationOptions

 Overview
 --------